Wednesday 3rd November, 2021

 Muscles with trigger points are not as strong, fatigue quickly and react slowly

-Muscles containing trigger points suffer from poor blood flow, a build up of harmful waste products, and are already fatigued due to the part contantly contracting (spasming).
-Because of this a muscle containing a trigger point will not be as strong, and will and fatigue quickly.
-As well, scientists have found that muscles with trigger points are slower to respond to nerve signals from the brain (6).
+The muscles containing trigger points suffer from poor blood flow, a build up of waste products (and reduced nutrients), and are already fatigued due to the part constantly contracting (spasming).
+Because of this the muscle will not be as strong and will fatigue quickly.
+As well, scientists have found that muscles with trigger points are slower to respond to nerve signals from the brain (22) .
+For more information please see our article article on the effects of (myofascial) trigger points on sports and athletics performance .

 Trigger point tightening causes muscle tears, attachment pain and "overuse injuries"